vivekhandebagh/vivekhandebagh.github.io/_posts/2025-09-12-outgrowing-idealisms.md

 I don’t think our psychology has evolved fast enough to process suffering at this scope.
 And as a result, you see the emergence of two polar archetypes: the Instagram activists with a range of mental health issues and the matcha drinking NPCs strolling in a blissful ignorance.

 Its actually not quite easy to strike the balance here.
-A constant tug-of-war between pragmatism and emotional sensitivity.
+There's a constant tug-of-war between pragmatism and emotional sensitivity.

-At any given moment of time, there are an inconceivably large number of sufferings, conflicts, political issues, or social injustices.
+At any given moment of time, you can identify an inconceivably large number of sufferings, conflicts, political issues, or social injustices.
 Which one to choose?
 Which sorting algorithm will tell me whose pain matters the most?
 If I say they are all uniformly distributed by importance, how do I take a step forward?

-Like this wasn’t a problem for any of our ancestors.
+Like, this wasn’t a problem for any of our ancestors.
 It was quite simple.
-If the problem affects any subset of {me, my fam, my tribe}, then attend to it, and this solution is embedded in our neural systems.
+Only if the problem affects any subset of {me, my fam, my tribe}, then attend to it, and this solution is embedded in our neural systems.

 But now, the problems that matter to us are not necessarily because we have any sort of personal connection to them, but because a particular narrative has won the mimetic battle.
 The flavor of your political tantrum is modulated by recommendation_watchnext.serve().

-I guess, this all just feels brittle to me.
+I guess, this all just feels brittle.

 Maybe this is that maturity in me developing, where I’m slightly less attracted to idealisms, and especially less so in terms of political debates.
 As Marx and Chanakya would say, "Like no, just fix the economy first."